 - the data includes significant biographical facts, opinions and intentions,

 - the data affects the individual’s privacy in personal, family, business or professional life.

 Examples of personal data include an individual's personnel file, appraisal assessment, or home phone number.
 The mere mention of the individual's name in a document, for example as a record of attendance at an open meeting, is not enough to make the information in that document personal data about that individual.
-In the context of FOI legislation, it is advisable to take a cautious approach to the definition of personal data - assume that data might be considered as personal data, and seek advice from the University's Data Protection Officer.
+In the context of FOI legislation, it is advisable to take a cautious approach to the definition of personal data - assume that data might be considered as personal data, and seek advice from the University's Data Protection Administrator.

 Personal data may be in any format or context.
 For example:

 - It can be any expression of opinion about that individual;

 - It can be any indication of any intentions in respect of the individual;